From Student to Staff: Mark Dwyer

 Mark was familiar with the Advanced Structures and Composites Center from articles he read in the newspaper, and was impressed with the Center’s research.
 It seemed like a good fit for his skills, so he toured the facility, submitted his resume, and by his second semester, was working as an undergraduate employee.
 Mark was recognized as the student employee of the year for UMaine and statewide for the year of 2013-2014.
 This award reflected his exceptional performance on two sets of engineering drawings.
 In 2012-2013, Mark led production of a set of engineering drawings that detailed the construction and assembly sequence of VolturnUS 1:8, the first grid-connected floating wind turbine in the Americas.
 In 2013-2014, Mark led the production of another set of engineering drawings for a full-scale VolturnUS.
 Though he was an undergraduate student at the time, he admirably handled work usually reserved for full-time staff, earning the respect of UMaine Composites Center staff and students.

 In May 2014, Mark graduated with a B.S. in Civil Engineering and is now a full time research engineer.
-He is also enrolled in a Master’s program for Civil Engineering.
+In 2017, Mark graduated from the University of Maine with a M.S. in Civil Engineering.
+In June 2019 Mark earned his P.E. in Civil Engineering from the State of Maine.
 Mark is currently investigating how steel hull designs for floating wind turbines compare to concrete hulls.
 Mark lives in Bangor, ME with his wife and son.

 Transcribed from an interview with Mark Dwyer